turanzv/EIPs/EIPS/erc20-approval-expiration.md

     }
 ```

-The above modifications adds an expiration date to ERC20 token approvals.
+The above modifications adds a validity period to ERC20 token approvals.
 Users can freely update their allowance validity at any time by calling `approve(address spender, uint256 amount, uint256 period)`.

 ## Rationale
-The `Allowance{}` struct is created in order to add expiration functionality to `original_allowance()`.
+`_expiration` is implemented as a mapping to improve the compatibility of the code.

+So that existing event statistics are not perturbed by the implementation of this EIP, `_approve()` is triggered by the new event `AllowanceExpireTimeUpdated()`.

-At the same time, this standard is absolutely compatible with the traditional ERC20 standard.  `DEFAULT_PERIOD` is added so that the original `approve(address spender, uint256 amount)` method header can remain for backwards compatibility and ease of programming. `DEFAULT_PERIOD` can be set to a constant or variable according to the developer's needs.
+This standard is absolutely compatible with the traditional ERC20 standard.  `DEFAULT_PERIOD` is added so that the original `approve(address spender, uint256 amount)` method header can remain for backwards compatibility and ease of programming. `DEFAULT_PERIOD` can be set to a constant or variable according to the developer's needs.

 A separate approval method with the header `approve(address spender, uint256 amount, uint256 period)` has been introduced to allow users to customize the `_expiration` value of the approval.